 Wabi-sabi: Embracing Imperfection

-Modern coin collectors have the option to seek perfection.
-This doesn't even require deep pockets.
+Modern coin collectors often seek mint state perfection.
 "NGC defines a Mint State or Proof 70 (PF-70) coin as having no post-production imperfections at 5x magnification" (see NCG Website).
 For example: a 1986-S US Statue of Liberty Commemorative Proof Silver Dollar in PF-70 can be purchased for $119 today.
-Ancient coin collectors must embrace a bit of imperfection or they would not have much to collect at any price.
-The unique scars, cracks and flaws make us, the coins that is, interesting and recall stories.
+Ancient coin collectors must see perfection differently or they would not have much to collect at any price.
+The unique scars, cracks and flaws make us, the coin that is, more interesting for its storied scars.

 - born ugly - from the day it was struck